 If you only think of Breaking Bad when you think of Bryan Cranston, check out All the Way in which he recreates his stage performance as Lyndon Johnson in a movie that centers around the passage of the Civil Rights Act of 1964.
 Equal parts charming, bullying, and bombastic, Cranston’s LBJ is the center of every scene that he appears in.
 Yet, even though this is the Bryan Cranston show, Anthony Mackie’s turn as Martin Luther King Jr. also impresses.

-Free with subscription on HBO Max (opens in new tab); available to rent on Apple (opens in new tab), Prime Video (opens in new tab), Google (opens in new tab), YouTube, Fandango (opens in new tab) and Microsoft (opens in new tab).
+Free with subscription on HBO Max; available to rent on Apple, Prime Video, Google, YouTube, Fandango and Microsoft.

 Even if they’re good or bad, most presidents on film are portrayed as strong leader-types.
 Peter Sellers’ President Merkin Muffley is the exact opposite: timid and nervous, which leads to disastrous consequences in Stanley Kubrick’s dark comedy from 1964.
 While Sellers’ performance as the President is outshone by George C. Scott, Slim Pickens — and even Sellers’ Dr. Strangelove — President Muffley does get to say the iconic line, “Gentlemen, you can't fight in here!
 This is the War Room!”

-Free with subscription to Prime Video (opens in new tab); Available to rent on Apple (opens in new tab), Google (opens in new tab), Fandango (opens in new tab), Vudu (opens in new tab), Microsoft (opens in new tab) and Redbox (opens in new tab).
+Free with subscription to Prime Video; Available to rent on Apple, Google, Fandango, Vudu, Microsoft and Redbox.